Green Light for Mental Health Services 2017-2021 - Easy read

-It is an audit (a way of checking) how well Mental Health services meet the needs of people with Learning Disability and / or Autism.
-It then informs the development of plans to improve Mental Health services for people with Learning Disability and / or autism.
+It is an audit (a way of checking) how well mental health services meet the needs of people with learning disability and / or autism.
+It then informs the development of plans to improve mental health services for people with learning disability and / or autism.

-The toolkit has 27 standards to make sure that reasonable adjustments are in place, to provide fair and equitable services that meet peoples’ needs.
+The toolkit has 27 standards to make sure that reasonable adjustments are in place, to provide fair and equitable services that meet people's needs.
 These include assessments, accessible information, personal care, physical health and equalities.

 Each Care Group has a Green Light Lead who is responsible for the implementation of the Green Light Toolkit.